How Much Can You Contribute to a Solo 401(k) for 2020?

-A solo 401(k), also known as an individual 401(k) or a one-participant 401(k), is designed for self-employed people who have no employees other than a spouse.
-The plan allows these small-business owners to salt away much more for retirement than they could stash in a traditional IRA or even a SEP IRA -- another generous retirement plan designed for the self-employed -- while avoiding the expense and paperwork of setting up a full traditional 401(k) plan.
+If you're self-employed, you can still save for retirement through a 401(k) plan.
+A solo 401(k) (a.k.a., an individual 401(k) or a one-participant 401(k)) is designed for self-employed people who have no employees other than a spouse.
+Small-business owners can squirrel away much more for retirement in a solo 401(k) than they can in a traditional IRA or even a SEP IRA--another generous retirement plan designed for the self-employed--while avoiding the expense and paperwork of setting up a traditional 401(k) plan.

-The maximum amount a self-employed individual can contribute to a solo 401(k) for 2019 is $56,000 if he or she is younger than age 50.
-Individuals 50 and older can add an extra $6,000 per year in "catch-up" contributions, bringing the total to $62,000.
+The maximum amount a self-employed individual can contribute to a solo 401(k) for 2020 is $57,000 if he or she is younger than age 50.
+Individuals 50 and older can add an extra $6,500 per year in "catch-up" contributions, bringing the total to $63,500.
+(These amounts are higher than the 2019 maximums.)
 Whether you're permitted to contribute the maximum, though, will be determined by your self-employment income.

-You are allowed to sock away so much because you can make contributions as both an employee and an employer, though each type of contribution to a solo 401(k) has its own IRS rules.
+You can sock away so much because you're allowed to make contributions as both an employee and an employer, though each type of contribution to a solo 401(k) has its own IRS rules.

 In addition, you effectively can contribute up to 20% of your net self-employment income as an employer (your business income minus half your self-employment tax), though those contributions must be made with pre-tax dollars.
 These pre-tax contributions lower your taxable income and help cut your tax bill.

 To set up a solo 401(k), you just complete an application to open one with a financial institution, says Todd Youngdahl, a certified financial planner in Falls Church, Va.
 Most large investment firms have such accounts available for business owners, he says.
-Youngdahl recommends Fidelity because it does not charge a fee to open a solo 401(k), nor does it charge annual plan fees.
 You can invest the money in mutual funds, certificates of deposit or other investments offered by the plan provider.

 Employee contributions generally must be made by the end of the calendar year, but you have until the tax-filing deadline to make employer contributions.

-Though a solo 401(k) takes little paperwork to set up, you should be aware that once your plan exceeds $250,000 in assets, you must file Form 5500 with the IRS every year, according to Jim Shagawat, a certified financial planner in Paramus, N.J.
+Though a solo 401(k) takes little paperwork to set up, you should be aware that once your plan exceeds $250,000 in assets, you must file a paper Form 5500-EZ or an electronic Form 5500-SF every year.

 Who Should Invest in a Solo 401(k)?